vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 The Ioniq 5 is a very capable but budget-friendly EV - here's some quick facts:

-- Starts at around $37,000 ($45,000 for the long-range version)
+- **Starting Price of ~$37,000 New** - $45,000 for the long-range version
-- Charges 10% to 80% in about 20 minutes
+- **Charges 10% to 80% in about 20 minutes**
-- EPA rated range of up to 318 miles
+- **Has An EPA Rated Range of Up to 318 miles** - in a mix of city and highway driving

-Since I was driving a 2023 all wheel drive model, it has an 266 mile EPA range rating - the newer model years have a larger battery for the long-range model, and rear wheel drive models have the 318 mile range!
+Since I was driving a 2023 long-range all wheel drive model, it has a 266 mile EPA range rating.
+The newer model years have a larger battery for the long-range model, and rear wheel drive models have that 318 mile range I mentioned above.

 <div class="notice">
   <strong>Important Note: Road Tripping Isn't Where EVs Save You Money!</strong>